pyCGNS/pyCGNS/NAVigater/readme.txt

 To display the mesh, element sets, connectivities and boundary conditions contained in the CGNS file, click on |logo4|.

-and the mesh is dispayed in this window:
+and the mesh is dispayed in the ``VTK view``:

 .. image:: ../doc/images/cgnsnav_im08.png
-    :width: 20cm
+    :width: 16cm

 The view can be translated, rotated and scaled by using the mouse.
-The three axis x,y,z are displayed in the lower left corner of the window.
+The three axis x,y,z are displayed in the bottom left-hand corner of the window.
 The x-axis is coloured in red, the y-axis in yellow and the z-axis in green.

  *Mouse Bindings*